What is Spanish Dual Language Immersion?

 What are Some of the Benefits of a Spanish Dual Language Program?

 - Students have a better understanding of math concepts and problems

 - Students show an increase in reading comprehension

 - Students outperform their peers on various assessments

 Where is Spanish Immersion in Cabarrus County Schools?

 Our Spanish Immersion Schools

-- No transportation is provided for dual language immersion unless a student attends within their home school zone.
+- No transportation is provided for elementary dual language immersion unless a student attends within their home school zone.

 Hub Stops for Roberta Road Middle: